 If you are looking for eldercare at home, whether for yourself or a loved one, you are not alone – more than 58% of elderly adults need some form of care.

 What do you exactly want the caregiver to do?
-List all the duties and responsibilities and make sure they are clear to yourself and potential candidates.
-Answer any questions the candidate has and alleviate whatever concerns he or she may have.
+First, list all the duties and responsibilities and make sure they are clear to yourself and potential candidates.
+Then, answer any questions the candidate has and alleviate whatever concerns they may have.

 Does your loved one need someone who has experience with special care such as Dementia, Alzheimer’s, or transfers?
 Would you prefer someone who has worked previously as a family caregiver?

 3. Identify Which Qualities You Want In A Candidate

 It’s important to take the potential caregiver’s personality into account.
 For example, would you or your senior parents feel more comfortable with someone extroverted, talkative, opinionated, and has a strong sense of humor?
 Or perhaps someone more introverted, quiet, patient, or easy-going would be a better fit.

 4. Determine If The Position Is Part-Time Or Full-Time

 Be clear on the days and hours that you want the private home health aid to work.
 Caregivers may have other obligations or rely on the work you offer for their income, and as a result, they may need to count on a consistent schedule.

 If you need flexibility, make sure that it is clear upfront.